oracle/visualvm/CONTRIBUTING.md

 # Contributing to VisualVM

-*Copyright © 2017, 2020, Oracle Corporation and/or its affiliates.*
+*Copyright &copy; 2017, 2020, Oracle Corporation and/or its affiliates.*

 **Pull requests are currently not being accepted for the VisualVM project.**